 These were broadly collies of different kinds, bred with other dogs to create suitable working dogs.

 At some point around this time, dingoes were brought in for their speed and stamina.
 The Australian Kelpie has around 3-4% dingo DNA.

 The first dog recognized as a Kelpie was bought in 1872 and was a black and tan female.

 By this point, the dingo had been integrated into the dingo bloodline, and they were successful herding dogs ideally designed for the Australian outback.

-The first breed standard for the Kelpie was published in 1904, and since then the breed has been exported across the world for its use as a herding dog.
+The first breed standard for the Kelpie was published in 1904, and since then, the breed has been exported worldwide for its use as a herding dog.

-The breed is recognized by a number of number of kennel clubs, and is regularly shown in competitions, both agility and show.
+The breed is recognized by many kennel clubs and is regularly shown in both agility and show competitions.

 Australian Kelpie Facts & Figures:

 - The Australian Kelpie is named after the Kelpie, a figure from Celtic folklore.
 This is a reference to its British heritage, and some believe the Kelpie of folklore was sired by a dingo, although this doesn’t make sense because there are no dingoes native to Britain.

 - Since the 1990s, Kelpies have been used as scent dogs and are particularly popular in Sweden, where they’re used as search and rescue dogs.